TEAMuP-dev/HARP/README.md

 * Drag HARP.app to the `Applications/` folder to install HARP.

 ## Windows
-* Download the appropriate EXE file for HARP from the [releases](https://github.com/audacitorch/HARP/releases) page.
+* Download the appropriate zip file for HARP from the [releases](https://github.com/audacitorch/HARP/releases) page.

-TODO the rest
+* Extract the contents of the zip file to a folder of your choice.
+* Run `HARP.exe` to start the application.

 ## Linux
-TODO
+* Download the appropriate zip file for HARP from the [releases](https://github.com/audacitorch/HARP/releases) page.
+* Extract the contents of the zip file to a folder of your choice.
+* Run `HARP` to start the application.

 # HARP Guide
 ### WARNING!
 HARP is a *destructive* file editor.